Hermine Hayes-Klein, JD

 Licensed to practice law in Oregon (2013), New York (2002), and Connecticut (2003).

-After giving birth to my two sons in the woman-centered Dutch maternity care system, I began to focus my research on how women are treated during childbirth in maternal health systems around the world.
-I learned that women’s fundamental human rights are routinely violated in maternity care systems.
-The disrespect and abuse of women during childbirth is an issue that was just beginning to attract the attention of the feminist movement, and I was inspired to support the activism and legal advocacy necessary to make women’s rights a reality during childbirth.
+After giving birth to my two sons at home with a midwife in the Dutch maternity care system, I began to focus on how women are treated during childbirth in maternal health systems around the world.
+I learned that women’s fundamental human rights are routinely violated in many maternity care systems.
+The disrespect and abuse of women during childbirth is an issue that was just beginning to gain recognition as a violation of human rights law, and I was inspired to support the activism and legal advocacy necessary to make women’s rights a reality during childbirth.
 In 2012, before moving back with my family to the US, I led the organization of the first global Human Rights in Childbirth conference at The Hague University.

 I became licensed to practice law in Oregon in 2013 and have represented clients in family law, midwifery, and birth rights cases ever since.
 From 2013-2016, I organized five additional international conferences of maternity care stakeholders to discuss various aspects of human rights in childbirth.
 Through these undertakings, I learned from many amazing people who were working on different aspects of maternal healthcare around the world.
 Since 2017, I have focused my practice on legal advocacy in the state of Oregon, while continuing to consult on cases and with organizations in states and countries around the world.